 Another option is to take one of the guided tours to discover the lights of the city, you will find it an incredible experience to discover the Big Apple decked out for the holidays!

-Whether you want to devour all the museums on offer in the city or you prefer to select one or two museums to visit during your trip, I've prepared this list of 12 best museums in New York City.
-Here you can read the most important of each of them so you can see all the options that exist, what you will see in each one or how to get the tickets at the best price.
+Whether you want to devour the entire museum offer of the city or you prefer to select one or two museums to visit during your trip, I've prepared this list of 14 best museums in New York City.
+Here you can read the most important of each of them so you can see all the options that exist, what you will see in each one or how to get tickets at the best price.

-The majestic Fifth Avenue museum, the MET (whose stairs you'll instantly recognize if you've seen Gossip Girl) houses works of art and artifacts such as Chinese calligraphy books, cuneiform writing tablets, Egyptian mummies, armor of European kings, musical instruments and a jaw-dropping collection of paintings, with works by Van Gogh, Rembrandt and Raphael among its highlights.
+The majestic museum on Fifth Avenue, the MET (whose stairs you'll instantly recognize if you've seen Gossip Girl) houses works of art and artifacts such as Chinese calligraphy books, cuneiform writing tablets, Egyptian mummies, armor of European kings, musical instruments and a jaw-dropping collection of paintings, with works by Van Gogh, Rembrandt and Raphael among its highlights.

 If you are curious to visit the wax museum to see up close what your idols or the most popular characters are like today and historically, Madame Tussauds and its wax figures are a great option.
 Besides being a fun visit, it will leave you with countless photos and anecdotes that are worth it.
 If you go to New York with children or friends, it is a great option.
 Here you have all the information about Madame Tussauds New York Tickets: how to buy and what to see.

-A day at the museum of "A Night at the Museum"
+A day at the museum in "A Night at the Museum"

 Although it was the movie "A Night at the Museum" that launched it to fame, near Central Park is located for decades one of the museums that most impresses its visitors by the large number of curiosities and objects that can be seen (and learn) inside: the Museum of Natural History.

 Today it is still one of the most important scientific and research centers in the city and its collection houses thousands of fossils, meteorites and minerals that you will not be able to see anywhere else.
-If you are also visiting New York with children, do not hesitate to make this visit that will leave them speechless.
+If you are also visiting New York with children, don't hesitate to make this jaw-dropping visit.

 The Guggenheim in New York

-This incredible museum will steal your heart, not only for the incredible works it houses, but also for its design and structure, unique in the world.
-Enter its majestic staircase and feel how you lose track of time in the heart of Manhattan inside the Guggenheim New York, you won't regret it!
+This incredible museum will steal your heart, not only for the incredible works it houses but also for its design and structure, unique in the world.
+Enter its majestic staircase and feel how you lose track of time in the heart of Manhattan inside the Guggenheim in New York.
+You won't regret it!